Petraeus, Allen supported Florida woman's sister in child custody spat

 Petraeus said he had observed Khawam with her son during that time, including when the Petraeuses hosted them for Christmas dinner.

-Allen in his September 22 letter said he and his wife, Kathy, came to know Khawam through social functions while stationed at U.S. Central Command in Tampa.
-“She is a dedicated mother, whose only focus is to provide the necessary support, love and care for her son,” Allen wrote.
+Allen in his September 22 letter said he and his wife, Kathy, came to know Khawam through social functions while stationed at U.S. Central Command.
+“She is a dedicated mother, whose only focus is to provide the necessary support, love, and care for her son,” Allen wrote.

-Khawam not only tapped her military connections in her custody battle but also invoked broader contacts as she sought greater access to her son.

-In emails with her ex-husband, Khawam wrote that Senator Kerry asked about the son and whether he would be coming to Martha’s Vineyard in summer 2012.
+Khawam was married to Grayson Wolfe, a former Bush administration official who directed Middle East initiatives and Iraqi reconstruction efforts at the Export-Import Bank.

 Reporting By David Ingram and Aruna Viswanatha in Washington; Editing by Karey Wutkowski and Cynthia Osterman